IBM 3800: 3800 model 003

-3800 Model 006
+3800 model 006

 The model 006 was announced on January 26, 1987, and shipped later that year.
 It was functionally identical to the model 003 but only ran at 134 pages per minute.
 It could be upgraded to a model 003.

-3800 Model 008
+3800 model 008

 The model 008 was physically similar to a model 003 but supported double-byte character sets, which allowed kanji characters to be printed (effectively making it a replacement for the model 002).
 In comparison to the model 002, it could print three times more kanji characters (22,500) with significantly better print resolution.

-Technological Innovations in the IBM 3800
+Technological innovations in the IBM 3800

 Being the first Laser Printer produced by IBM and with no similar existing products to use as models, the IBM 3800 contained many new technological features.
 This is a short list of some of them:

-Long Life Cleaning Brush
+Long-life cleaning brush

 The cleaning brush used to clean toner from the photoconductor would wear out after one month of operation.
 Through a variety of improvements this was extended to four months.

-Long Life Helium-Neon Laser
+Long-life helium-neon laser

-By using low helium diffusion glass, IBM increased the life of the laser to 20,000 operation hours, an improvement of 10× over off-the-shelf products available at that time.
+By using low-helium-diffusion glass, IBM increased the life of the laser to 20,000 operation hours, an improvement of 10× over off-the-shelf products available at that time.
 The HeNe laser used in the IBM 3800 used more than 25 milliwatts (compared to 5 milliwatts in the later IBM 6670 or 1 milliwatt in the IBM 3666 barcode scanner).

-Long Life Hot Roll
+Long-life hot roll

 The hot roll that fuses the toner to the page needed to operate without silicone oil (to avoid contamination) and to have an extended life, so a new elastomer material was developed as well as a multi-zone preheat platen to warm the paper to 104 C prior to fusion.

-Long Life Xenon Flash Lamp
+Long-life xenon flash lamp

-A flash lamp was used as part of the form overlay system that optionally allowed you to print a fixed form onto each page.
+A flash lamp was used as part of the form overlay system that optionally was used to print a fixed form onto each page.
 This system used a lamp that had to pulse for only 125 μs.
 Initial life span of the lamp was only one month, but through a variety of design changes this was extended to 60 months.

-Print Contrast Mark
+Print-contrast mark

 To ensure print contrast remained consistent over time, a special control mark was printed on every page.
 An LED sensor would monitor this mark and this was used to control how much toner was routinely fed into the developer mix.
 It could also detect if the printer was producing blank pages unexpectedly.